You don’t live in Cleveland! ~ Sam Wyche

 If you want to put a dent in crime & drugs and limit your tax liability to keep your city, county and state afloat and constantly seeking handouts from the federal government, we can do that.
 We can also recreate the same 150 years worth of opportunity we’re now so used to losing.
 This is the most important issue in the 2nd District and put I my name on it ~ Mark Roberts!

 Curious why Greg Walden has failed us time and time again despite his repeated claims of success restoring the forest industry?
 Take a look at his latest & greatest piece of… attempted legislation and you’ll see why.
+There’s only 2 gaping holes in this piece of Swiss Cheese legislation.
 Note to self, there aren’t any actual burned trees in the Columbia Gorge Scenic Area but if something develops Greg intends to have them salvaged right away because that’s where he lives.
 Unfortunately it won’t happen with this garbage legislation.
 If it was really this easy it would’ve been done long ago.